XXY1227/topino/doc/README.md

-# User guide v.1.0 by Nikita A. Ivanov
+# User guide v.1.1 by Ivanov N.A.

 ## Welcome to Topino!